 Donald Duck & nephews Chevy car dealer advertising banner/poster.
 SUPER RARE!
 This large vinyl/plastic banner was made in the 1980s I think, and has Donald Duck and his nephews Huey, Dewey and Louie riding in a flying car.
 It's a huge 4 feet by 6 feet, and has about 8 little splits (3/4" to 2") in it here and there (several in car hood under windshield), patched by clear tape on the back.
 Has some slight 'ribbing' effect from being rolled so long, which you can see some in the pic, but can probably be heated out or rolled larger and naturally worked out.
 Nice condition otherwise, and stored rolled in a tube since I've had it.
 It was for a promotional campaign for renting Chevrolets from National Car Rental and going to Disneyland, and the Anaheim Hilton is mentioned on it too.
-I got it from a guy way back in the late 1980's, who worked for an Arizona Chevy dealership, and he got it a few years before that.
+I got it way back in the late 1980's, from a guy who worked for an Arizona Chevy dealership, and he got it a few years before that.
 Not sure if it was only a regional promotion or national, but likely regional, and most were thrown out.
 The several inch wide border at the top is clear, but shows as black as it's laying on a black sheet.
 Larger pic available.
-You'll likely never find another one, so for the Disney/Donald Duck/Chevy/Car advertising collector who thinks they have everything, you need this!
 If wall space is a problem, there's always the ceiling.
-Considering that even modern limited edition Disney lithographs and animation cels sell for several hundred to a thousand dollars plus, that are much smaller, and almost always available, shouldn't this be worth much more due to scarcity alone, much less size?
-There's no market info to go by really, so asking...$300 (View)
+Considering that even modern limited edition Disney lithographs and animation cels sell for several hundred to a thousand dollars plus, that are much smaller, and almost always available, shouldn't this be worth much more due to scarcity alone, much less size?...$300 (View)

 Mr. Smee (from Peter Pan) "Event" piece from 1994/1995, titled "Oh Dear, Dear Dear."
-About 5" tall figurine, and inspection sticker says it's #12,238.
+Figurine is about 5" tall, and inspection sticker says it's #12,238.
 NOT the teal flower version.
 With box and certificate.
 I'll include the matching button and postcard too.
 Has crazing in most of the flesh colored areas (left arm is worst), some on his left side of shorts, legs, nose, and shirt across the back.
 Does not affect the integrity of the piece, and is a common thing with porcelain.
 List price was $90.
-Reduced to...$30 (View) (View top/left arm, side of shorts and leg)
+Clearance!
+Now just...$15 (View) (View top/left arm, side of shorts and leg)

-Promo Postcards − Images of the statues.
+Promo Postcards: Images of the WDCC statues.
 Unused.
-View all postcards:
+(View all):

 5.75"x8.75" ones: Donald Duck & Nephews; Fantasia Centaurs/Cupids; Peter Pan/Hook/Croc; or Snow White (2)...$1 ea.